Montalbano Pasta Ncasciata Recipe

 The Pasta Ncasciata became internationally known thanks to the Italian TV series Inspector Montalbano.

-The dish is made with pasta, fried aubergine, and tomato sauce topped with ricotta salata.
+The dish has pasta, fried aubergine, and tomato sauce topped with ricotta salata.

 Montalbano Pasta ‘Ncasciata Recipe made with Rigatoni pasta, step by step